 - Effectively illuminate: Design according to the application of the space and the desired color, brightness, and ambiance.
 Avoid over-lighting by setting a Lighting Power Density goal.
 Limit the use of outdoor and accent lighting to only necessary applications and provide lighting controls such as occupancy sensors, timers, and dimmers for greater lighting control.

 - Optimize Daylighting: Set a daylight sufficiency goal and employ a daylighting strategy which utilizes a combination of windows, light shelves, and other external apertures such as skylights and light tubes to lessen the need for general electric light by distributing natural daylight throughout the building.
 Sensible furniture layout and color help to facilitate daylight reflectance.
 Locate workstations away from southern-facing windows to reduce the need for extensive shading, further allowing natural light to permeate.
-Find more daylight harvesting strategies here.
+Find more daylight harvesting strategies from GSA.

 - Utilize high-efficiency technologies: Higher efficiency lighting such as fluorescent and LED use significantly less energy, have a longer lamp life, and an appropriate Color Rendering Index (CRI) while emitting a fraction of the waste heat as conventional incandescent lamps.